mmsstudio-org/mms-studio/README.md

 - **Automated bKash Payments**: A streamlined purchase process where customers pay via bKash and use their bKash Transaction ID (TxnID) for verification.
 - **Instant Coupon Generation**: Upon successful payment verification, the system automatically generates a coupon code (using the TxnID) for the user to redeem their purchase.
 - **Responsive Design**: A fully responsive interface that works seamlessly on desktop and mobile devices.
-- **Help Center**: A built-in contact form for customer support inquiries.
+- **Help Center**: A built-in contact form for customer support inquiries, powered by Web3Forms.

 ### Administrative Dashboard
 - **Secure Admin Login**: An email and password-based authentication system protects the admin dashboard.
-- **Site Information Management**: Easily update the website's name, description, features, and critical API credentials from the dashboard.
+- **Site Information Management**: Easily update the website's name, description, homepage features, and bKash payment details.
 - **Category & Product Management**: Admins can create, edit, and delete application categories and the products within them (both subscriptions and coin packs).
+The UI is fully responsive and provides a seamless management experience on any device.
-- **Purchase Management**: A centralized view to monitor all pending, approved, and rejected customer purchases.
+- **Purchase Management**: A centralized view to monitor all purchase submissions from the payment system.
+Admins can filter, search, and manage records, including batch deletion.
+- **Coupon Management**: A comprehensive interface to create, edit, clone, and delete coupons.
+Supports various coupon types (single-use, multiple-use, limited quantity) and provides robust search and batch deletion capabilities.

 ## Tech Stack